- CBT for Addiction and Co-occurring Disorders

 Addiction and mental illness often go hand in hand, fueling a cycle of poor mental and physical health.
-When someone is diagnosed with both a psychiatric condition and a substance use disorder, this is called a dual diagnosis.
-Read on to learn about the effectiveness of cognitive behavioral therapy, or CBT for addiction and co-occurring disorders.
+When someone is diagnosed with both a psychiatric condition and a substance use disorder, this is known as a dual diagnosis.
+Read on to learn about the effectiveness of cognitive behavioral therapy for addiction and co-occurring disorders.

-The good news is that there is an effective way to treat both conditions at once: cognitive behavioral therapy (CBT).
+The good news is that there is an effective way to treat both conditions at once: cognitive behavioral therapy (CBT) for co-occurring disorders.
 Even if you don’t have a dual diagnosis, CBT works to dismantle the thought processes that lead people toward destructive behaviors.

 What is Cognitive Behavioral Therapy (CBT) for Addiction Treatment?